CoderDojoTC/micropython/docs/projects/02-rgb-box.md

 7. Power switch (optional) (50 cents)
 8. Clear plastic box (4)

-With a bit of clever shopping you can get the total part costs: under about $15.
+With a bit of clever shopping, you can get the total part costs: under about $15.
 If you purchase the parts in Quantity 10+ you can get the costs under $10/kit.

 ## Circuit Diagram